 Add a Soft Quota to the Group

-In the new Group blob store, file1-promoted, manage your disk quota by reviewing the amount of space used on disk.
+In the new Group blob store, file1, manage your disk quota by reviewing the amount of space used on disk.
 Follow the steps:

 - Check the Enable Soft Quota box.

 - Select Space used from the Type of Quota dropdown.

 - Add a small value to the Quota Limit in MB dropdown, e.g. 1.

 - Click Save to add the quota to this blob store.

 - Review the quota warning.
 You can either check the logs, use the API interface, or the Status screen.